Mind Switches in Futurama and Stargate: Proof of Theorem 3.1

-be transpositions appearing in that order in the factorization of $Q$.
-Since $P$ and $Q$ have no factor in common, the permutation $P$ cannot map the singleton $b_1$ to $c$.
-Thus $c$ occurs as an entry in $Q$ to the left of the factor $(cb_1)$.
-Similarly, $P$ cannot map $c$ to the singleton $b_k$, so $c$ occurs as an entry in $Q$ to the right of $(cb_k)$.
-Therefore $c$ occurs at least $k+2$ times as an entry, so that all together, the elements in $\{b_1, \dots, b_k, c\}$ fill at least $2(k+1)$ slots in $Q$.
+be transpositions appearing in that same left-to-right order among the factors of $Q$.
+In our example, $k=1$.

+Since no factor of $Q$ occurs in $\sigma$ and $b_1 \in Z$, the permutation $\sigma$ cannot map the singleton $b_1$ to $g$.
+Thus $g$ occurs as an entry in $Q$ to the left of the factor $(gb_1)$.
+Similarly, $\sigma$ cannot map $g$ to the singleton $b_k$, so $g$ occurs as an entry in $Q$ to the right of $(gb_k)$.
+Therefore $g$ occurs at least $k+2$ times as an entry, so that all together, the $k+1$ elements in